shjeon90/shjeon90.github.io/papers.md

 ## Remarkable research papers on Security
+- S. Poeplau and A. Francillon, “Symbolic execution with SYMCC: Don’t interpret, compile!,” in Proceedings of the 29th USENIX Security Symposium, 2020.
+- I. Yun, S. Lee, M. Xu, Y. Jang, and T. Kim, “QSYM: A practical concolic execution engine tailored for hybrid fuzzing,” in Proceedings of the 27th USENIX Security Symposium, 2018.
 - P. Godefroid, N. Klarlund, and K. Sen, “DART: Directed Automated Random Testing,” in Proceedings of the ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI), 2005, doi: 10.1007/978-3-642-19237-1_4.
 - D. Brumley, I. Jager, T. Avgerinos, and E. J. Schwartz, “BAP: A binary analysis platform,” in Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), 2011, doi: 10.1007/978-3-642-22110-1_37.
 - C. Lyu et al., “MOPT: Optimized mutation scheduling for fuzzers,” in Proceedings of the 28th USENIX Security Symposium, 2019.